-Did you know that certain Kenya Airways flights fall under European laws and you can get compensated under Regulation EC 261/2004?
-Although the airline is African, you can claim up to €600 if your flight is delayed or cancelled and we can handle the entire process for you.
+Did you know that certain Kenya Airways flights fall under European laws, and you can get compensated under Regulation EC 261/2004?
+Although the airline is African, you can claim up to €600 if your flight is delayed or cancelled, and we can handle the entire process for you.
 But first, let us explain the full scope of the Kenya Airways compensation and refund policies.

 If the airline fails to provide a suitable alternative flight, you can claim both Kenya Airways compensation and a refund.
 If that happens to be your case, submit your claim today and let our team help you receive everything you are owed.